 Not many people like surveys.
-Employees and participants don’t like taking them and survey administrators (if they are at all like me) don’t like bothering people with them.
+Employees and participants don’t like taking them and survey administrators don’t like bothering people with them.
 Nevertheless, the fact of the matter is that organizational practitioners and researchers alike live and breathe on data obtained through surveys.
 And no matter how we try to coax people into taking our surveys, it is virtually impossible to obtain that coveted 100% voluntary response rate on any given survey.

 Using data from the Minnesota Twin Registry, these authors found that, indeed, a whopping 45% of the variability in survey response was explained by genetic factors alone.
-This is especially impressive considering the 3.1% and 3.3% or variability explained by the two most powerful predictors of survey response, prior notification and monetary incentive, respectively (Yammarino et al., 1991).
+This is especially impressive considering that, until now, the two most powerful predictors of survey response, prior notification and monetary incentive, explain only around 3% of variability.

-There is obviously a lot of research still needed to be done in this area, most notably trying to figure out which genes are related survey response.
+There is obviously much research that still needs to be done in this area, most notably trying to figure out which genes are related to survey response.
 However, possibly more importantly than the actual results of the study (which are impressive), this articles is a first step in a direction in which genes play a role in organizational research and possibly organizational decision-making.
 The futuristic world depicted in the 1997 film Gattaca in which DNA tests obviate cognitive ability tests, personality inventories, and interviews as selection criteria may not be as much science fiction as it used to be.

 Thompson, L. F., Zhang, Z., & Arvey, R. D. (2011).
 Genetic underpinnings of survey response.
 Journal of Organizational Behavior.
 32, 395-412.